WORLAND AQUATIC CENTER RULES

-- One long whistle-clear the pool area and relocate to deck area and wait for further instructions.
+- One long whistle-clear the pool, relocate to deck area, and wait for further instructions.
 It will also mean a lifeguard is entering the water to rescue an active patron.

 - Three short whistles-clear the pool and the WAC Emergency Action Plan is into place, most likely 911 is being called and awaiting EMS to arrive.

-- Only one person on the diving board at a time.
+- Only one person on the diving board and ladder at a time.

-- No tossing objects to patrons jumping off the diving board.
+- No one over 250 lbs. allowed to jump off the diving board.